Student Practice Education

 Every student and instructor placed at our hospital must complete the components outlined below.

-All orientation requirements need to be completed and current before beginning your practicum.
-Proof of completion may be requested.
-Unfortunately, if any component applicable to you is not completed or current, you may be asked to pause your placement until all requirements have been met.
+All orientation requirements need to be completed and current before you begin your practicum.
+We may request proof of completion.
+Unfortunately, if any component applicable to you is not completed or current, we may ask you to pause your placement until you have met all requirements.

 Part 1: Student Practice Education Core Orientation (SPECO)

-All students and faculty entering a lower mainland health authority for a practice education experience must complete the following five online courses before commencing placement.
+All students and faculty entering a Lower Mainland health authority for a practice education experience must complete the following online courses before starting the placement.

 - Student Practice Education Core Orientation